glennsl/rescript-jest/README.md

 ## Status

-* [Global](https://facebook.github.io/jest/docs/api.html#content): Fully implemented and tested, apart from `require.*`
+* [Global](https://facebook.github.io/jest/docs/en/api.html): Fully implemented and tested, apart from `require.*`
-* [Expect](https://facebook.github.io/jest/docs/expect.html#content): Mostly implemented.
-Functionality that makes sense only for JS interop have been moved to `ExpectJS`.
+* [Expect](https://facebook.github.io/jest/docs/en/expect.html): Mostly implemented.
+Functionality that makes sense only for JS interop have been moved to `ExpectJs`.
 Some functionality does not make sense in a typed language, or is not possible to implement sensibly in ML.
-* [Mock Functions](https://facebook.github.io/jest/docs/mock-function-api.html#content): Experimental and unsafe implementation, very much in flux.
+* [Mock Functions](https://facebook.github.io/jest/docs/en/mock-function-api.html): Experimental and unsafe implementation, very much in flux.
 The Jest bindings will most likely be relegated to the `MockJs` module as it's very quirky to use with native code.
 A separate native from-scratch implementation might suddenly appear as `Mock`.
-* [The Jest Object](https://facebook.github.io/jest/docs/jest-object.html#content): Fake timers are fully implemented and tested.
+* [The Jest Object](https://facebook.github.io/jest/docs/en/jest-object.html): Fake timers are fully implemented and tested.
 Mock functionality has been moved to `JestJs`.
 It's mostly implemented, but experimental and largely untested.
-* [Snapshotting] Completely untested.
-Expect functions exist, but there's currently no way to implement custom snapshot serializers.
+* __Snapshotting__: Expect functions exist and work, but there's currently no way to implement custom snapshot serializers.

 ## Example